NeilWJames/simple-taxonomy-refreshed/docs/TermsMig.md

 If both of these are Hierarchical, then the terms will be output in a format to be loaded as a Hierarchy, otherwise a simple list will be produced.

+See [example page](./example.md) to see a worked example of its usage.